pktgen/fgen/docs/guides/prog_guide/pktmbuf_lib.rst

 The Buffer Manager uses the :ref:`Mempool Library <Mempool_Library>` to allocate buffers.
 For FGEN we use a mempool to help define and allocate buffers from a UMEM with AF_XDP.
 When creating a UMEM we use the mempool buffer memory as the UMEM buffers memory as in the figure :numref:`umem_mbuf` below.
-An pktmbuf contains a field indicating the pool that it originated from.
+An fgenbuf contains a field indicating the pool that it originated from.
-When calling pktmbuf_free(m), the pktmbuf returns to its original pool.
+When calling fgenbuf_free(m), the fgenbuf returns to its original pool.

 .. _umem_mbuf: